DurhamARC/classroom-abm/README.md

   1. Set up and activate a conda environment as above.
   2. Install R (e.g. `brew install R`)
-  4. Install MLwiN and mlnscript, for which you will need a license:
+  3. Install MLwiN and mlnscript, for which you will need a license:
     1. Sign up for an academic account at https://www.cmm.bristol.ac.uk/clients/reqform/
     2. Download `mlnscript` for MacOS/linux by filling in form at https://www.cmm.bristol.ac.uk/clients/softwaredownload/
     3. Run the installer (.dmg, .rpm, etc).
 If prompted for a directory, save the files to a folder such as `/opt/mln`.
     4. If the installer extracts the files to a path other than `/opt/mln`, set an environment variable `MLNSCRIPT_PATH` to where the file `mlnscript` has been saved.
+  4. Build the build the `classroommlm` R package and copy the output to the `renv` local packages dir:

+    ```bash
+    cd multilevel_analysis/R
+    R CMD build classroommlm
+    cp classroommlm*.tar.gz run_mlm/renv/local
+    ```

+  (You'll need to do this whenever changes are made in the `classroommlm` directory.)

 ### Running
 Run the script from the `multilevel_analysis` directory:

 ```bash